tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 .. image:: invoice_time/create_invoice.png
    :align: center
    :height: 330
-   :alt: View of a sales order emphasizing the create invoice button in Odoo Sales
+   :alt: View of a sales order emphasizing the create invoice button in CoquiAPPs Sales

 Step 3: Link the task to the ticket
 -----------------------------------